 MILLER: "The blowtorch", Bob Komer, who was very close to Lyndon Johnson, and of course was deeply involved in Vietnam policy, he and Bill Polk, in the White House, who was a good friend of the Kennedys, were raising questions of political stability constantly, based on the Iranian student demonstrations that were increasing in number and size even to the extent of picketing the White House and Congress.
-The issue was, can the shah withstand unpopularity?
-Were there alternatives to the shah?
+The issue was, can the Shah withstand a steadily increasing unpopularity?
+Were there alternatives to the Shah?
 So the issues were raised.
-Komer and Polk, came out, I can vividly remember on one occasion, to Iran on a U.S. military aircraft and annoyed the hell out of Ambassador Holmes because they were very preemptory and imperial in their manners and demanded to see the Shah and all the key figures in the government.
-They were very short on courtesies.
+Komer and Polk, came out to Iran on several trips.
+I can vividly remember on one occasion Polk and Komer cane to Iran on a U.S. military aircraft on this occasion they annoyed the hell out of Ambassador Holmes because in Ambassador Holmes' eyes, they were very preemptory and imperial in their expectations.
+They expected to see the Shah and all the key figures in the government.
+They were very short on the courtesies expected by Ambassador Holmes.

-So they went throughout Iran, saw everyone they could, and wrote a report saying that the shah was unpopular, and was holding on to an increasingly weakening power base.
-But in the end, despite this awareness of unpopularity, on all of the critical points, the decision was made to support the shah in the face of the opposition, even democratic opposition.
-The crucial point, that tipped the balance as I mentioned earlier, was a decision covering roll-over funding for Prime Minister Ali Amini, an IMF rescheduling of debt payment.
-But the real issue was support for the shah or Parliamentary governments.
-Yes, there was a dispute in Washington, but the majority view was that the shah's regime was well-financed, he had the military, and would prevail.
-The contrary view was that he didn't have the military, except at the top.
-The younger ones were trained in the United States, just like the students.
-They would take hold of different views - and we knew their views, because we knew them in the field.
+So they traveled widely throughout Iran, saw everyone they could, and in the end wrote a report saying that the Shah was unpopular, and was holding on to an increasingly weakening power base.
+But in the end, despite this high level awareness of unpopularity, on all of the critical points, the decision was made to support the Shah in the face of the opposition, even a growing majority democratic opposition.
+The crucial moment that tipped the balance as I mentioned earlier, was a decision concerning roll-over funding for Prime Minister Ali Amini, an IMF rescheduling of debt payment.
+But the real issue was whether to support the Shah or Parliamentary governments.
+Yes, there was a dispute in Washington, but the majority view among the decision makers was that the Shah's regime was well-financed, he had the military, would prevail in any showdown and would use force if necessary.
+The contrary view was that he didn't have the loyalty of the military, except at the top.
+The younger ones received extensive training in the United States, just like the students.
+The security forces held different generational views -- and we knew their views, because we knew them in the field.

-Q: We're sort of jumping back and forth, but you went to the line of the Secretary of - when did you go there?
+Q: We're sort of jumping back and forth, but you went to the line of the Secretary of -- when did you go there?

-MILLER: It was immediately after the Peace Corps - that was in 1966.
+MILLER: It was immediately after the assignment with the Peace Corps -- that was in 1966.